Saityi/a-tour-of-standard-ml/README.md

   fun printExample () = print (Int.toString (add 42 13))
 end
 ```
-As the single argument `fn` form is harder to work with, there is syntactic sugar for declaring functions of any number of arguments -- `fun`.
+As the single argument `fn` form is harder to work with, there is syntactic sugar for declaring functions of any number of arguments: `fun`.
 This is first seen in `Functions` to declare `add'`, which is equivalent to `add`, but with a simpler definition.

 Type declarations are not required, as Standard ML features powerful type inference, but may be provided.
 If provided, they must be surrounded by parenthesis, as seen in `sub`.